 - How to Get Rid of Brown Algae [Pro Tips]

 - Black Beard Algae [Casues & How to Remove]

 - How to Clear Green Aquarium Water [Detailed Guidelines]

 Bleach is harmful to fish that can even kill them.
 To avoid this, be sure not to leave any bleach residue behind after you clean your decorations!

 Fill another bucket with water and add in some chlorine-removing agent before dipping all of those bleach-cleaned items in that clean water; 30 minutes should do it nicely enough.

-However, rocks and gravels can absorb bleach, so never apply it on those aquarium items to avoid health risks to your fish.
+However, rocks and gravel can absorb bleach, so never apply it to those aquarium items to avoid health risks to your fish.